Laufire/kiss/Notes.md

 ## Usage

-* The keyAttr can't be a '**$**'.
+* The value of the keyAttr *(default: id)* can't be a '**$**'.

-* The order of properties in the objects, that are passed as parameters matters; they are processed in the order they are declared.
-So its better to have the init at last.
+* The order of properties in the objects passed as parameters, matters; they are processed in the order they are declared.
+So its better to have $.init at last.

 	### O\_O.box
 	* 'el' can't be set inside the constructor.